matiaslindgren/robotini-ddpg/README.md

 * If the training log gets filled with `camera frame buffer is empty, skipping step` warnings, then the TensorFlow environment step loop is processing frames faster than we read from the simulator over the socket.
   Some known causes for this is that the simulator is under heavy load or the machine is sleeping.
   Also, the simulator dumps spectator logs to `race.log`, which can grow large if the simulator is running for a long time.
+* I have no idea if the hyperparameters in `./scripts/config.yml` are optimal.
+Some tweaking perhaps could improve the results and training speed drastically.

 [DDPG]: https://www.semanticscholar.org/paper/Continuous-control-with-deep-reinforcement-learning-Lillicrap-Hunt/024006d4c2a89f7acacc6e4438d156525b60a98f